 \subsection{Horizon Velocity}

-An alternative way of determining the nature and behavior of the horizons is to calculate how they move with respect to the matter.
+An alternative way of determining the nature and behaviour of the horizons is to calculate how they move with respect to the matter.
 This can be done by following the location where either of the defining conditions $\theta_v=0$ or $R=2M$ is satisfied.
-The two methods give an identical result; for analogy with the derivation of $\alpha$, we choose also here to work with the expansion $\theta$.
+The two methods give the same result; for analogy with the derivation of $\alpha$, we choose also here to work with the expansion $\theta$.
 Maintaining $\theta_v=0$ along the worldline gives

 leading to

 at the horizon, so that its 3-velocity with respect to the matter, using the general definition of $v$ given by Eq.(\ref{v}) evaluated here at the horizon location (cf. \cite{Booth:2007ix}), is then